multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

     xcode {
         // Object, path to the Xcode project. project

+        // Object, path to the Xcode workspace. workspace

         // String, name of the main target. mainTarget

         // String, name of the test target. testTarget

+        // String, name of the main scheme. mainScheme

+        // String, name of the test scheme. testScheme
     }
 }
 ```

+**Note:** when working with Xcode workspaces, scheme settings are required!

 ### Code Signing